Skip to content

 On this page

-Each spanning-tree instance elects one root bridge.
-Every non-root switch calculates its best path toward that root.
-Redundant links that are not needed are blocked or put into a non-forwarding role.
+Spanning Tree Protocol (STP) prevents Layer 2 loops.
+Each instance elects one root bridge.
+Every other switch finds its best path to the root.
+Extra links move to a non-forwarding role.

 spanning-tree mode rapid-pvst